 Each year at the Alabama Colloquium, we celebrate how the humanities lift up our state and help bring Alabamians together.
 We also bestow the title of Alabama Humanities Fellow on individuals whose outstanding work in the humanities has positively impacted our state, nation, and world.

-Since 1989, we’ve honored writers and historians, community leaders and big thinkers, civil rights icons and storytelling legends.
+Since 1989, we’ve honored writers and historians, community leaders and big thinkers, civil rights icons, and storytelling legends.
 Alabamians who challenge us to examine what it means to be human.
 And who help us see our state’s diverse communities, rich cultures, and fellow neighbors more clearly — and with more empathy.

-On February 28, 2022, we added two more Fellows to these ranks at The Alabama Colloquium in Montgomery: Bryan Stevenson, founder of the Equal Justice Initiative, and the late civil rights icon, Rep. John Lewis.
+Last year, we added two more Fellows to these distinguished ranks during the Alabama Colloquium in Montgomery: Bryan Stevenson, founder of the Equal Justice Initiative, and the late civil rights icon, Rep. John Lewis.